 Life is full of beginnings, endings, and transitions.
 Seeing these cycles as natural rather than threatening brings peace.
 Understanding death—whether literal or symbolic—as part of a larger flow helps cultivate acceptance and reduces fear around change.

-Useful insight: When a chapter of life closes, ask: “What is this transition teaching me?”
+Useful insight: When a chapter closes, ask yourself: “What is this transition teaching me?”
 This question encourages growth instead of resistance.

 Practical Reflection Exercise: Embracing Letting Go